hotosm/hotosm-website/sites/all/modules/libraries/tests/libraries/example/README.txt

   PHP files and then checking whether this function was defined using function_exists().
 This can be checked programatically with SimpleTest.
 The loading of integration files is tested with the same method.
-The integration files are libraries_test.js, libraries_test.css, libraries_test.inc and are located in the tests directory alongside libraries_test.module (i.e. they are not in the same directory as this file).
+The integration files are libraries_test_module.js, libraries_test_module.css, libraries_test_module.inc and are located in the test module's directory alongside libraries_test_module.info (i.e. they are not in the same directory as this file).